khaled-rahman/BatchLayout/README.md

 ./metrics/crosslessness datasets/input/3elt_dual.mtx < datasets/output/3elt_dual.mtxCACHEMINB128PARAOUTRAND600.txt
 ```
 Here, 3elt_dual.mtx is the input graph file in matrix market format and 3elt_dual.mtxCACHEMINB128PARAOUTRAND600.txt is a text file which contains positions of vertices.
 To convert a .gml file to .txt file, see instructions in visualize.ipynb file.

+There is another repository by [Felice](https://github.com/felicedeluca/graphmetrics) for computing measures.
+Users can check that as well.

 If you have questions, please don't hesitate to ask me (Md.
 Khaledur Rahman) by sending email to `morahma@iu.edu`.